 Museo de Tumbes Reales had a dramatic beginning in 1987, when police raided the residence of a prolific grave robber.
 Walter Alva, an archaeologist and Moche expert, came to examine the loot and helped begin excavation of the site where looters had already discovered an abundance of artifacts.

-archaeologists went to the site where the huaqueros had uncovered much of their loot.
+Archaeologists went to the site where the huaqueros had uncovered much of their loot.
 Luckily, the grave robbers had not yet reached the tomb of the nobleman eventually known as The Lord of Sipán.
-Their tunnels stopped just 3 feet shy of the tomb.
+Their tunnels stopped just 3 feet (0.9 metmers) shy of the tomb.
 Material from the tomb eventually became the main attraction at the Museo de Tumbes Reales.